This blog has been updated to reflect new industry data and trends.

 Getting more done in the day.
 Doing more with less.
 Meeting deadlines without sacrificing your sanity or a social life.

 Finding a way to get more done, and done well, in less time has been a career-spanning quest of employees everywhere.
-This year, the pandemic and work-from-home orders have presented additional challenges (not that we needed any).
+Following the pandemic, work-from-home trends have presented additional challenges (not that we needed any).

 Help is on the way.
 We’ve collected a few simple tips and practical ideas that anyone, even the most scatterbrained of us, can use to jump-start their efficiency and get more done in less time (even when working from home).